Green Vehicle Laws and Regulations in Utah

 For full details, including equipment requirements, refer to Utah Code (Title 41, Chapter 6a, Section 1508).

-For the purposes of these driving restrictions, Utah defines a low-speed vehicle as a four-wheel electric vehicle (EV) that can go no faster than 25 mph by design, and can transport no more than four passengers (driver included).
+For the purposes of these driving restrictions, Utah defines a low-speed vehicle as a four-wheel electric vehicle (EV) that can go no faster than 25 MPH by design, and can transport no more than 4 passengers (driver included).
 This classification does not include golf carts and off-highway vehicles.